microsoftgraph/microsoft-graph-docs/concepts/generatecertificate.md

 ```

-Then, copy the thumbprint that is displayed and use it delete the certificate and it's private key.
+Then, copy the thumbprint that is displayed and use it to delete the certificate and it's private key.

 ```powershell